 The transition to virtual care as America went on lockdown from the pandemic was rapid and chaotic.
 Many hospitals hastily put together telemedicine programs to replicate in-person care with phones and online conferencing software.
 Many healthcare organizations are now looking to expand their use of telemedicine, but know they need to be strategic and thoughtful in building an enterprise program.
-Dr. Jason Hallock, SOC Chief Medical Officer, offers guidance on how to operationalize hospital-based telemedicine for those organizations who want to get it right.
+Jason Hallock, M.D., Access TeleCare chief clinical innovation officer, offers guidance on how to operationalize hospital-based telemedicine for those organizations who want to get it right.

 “If ever there was a time to operationalize telemedicine in your organization, it is right now,” — Dr. Jason Hallock